Pierre Marc Gaston de Lévis, Duke of Lévis

-Pierre-Marc-Gaston de Lévis, 2nd Duke of Lévis (1764 – 15 February 1830), second duke of Lévis, peer of France, was a French politician, aphorist, and soldier.
+Pierre-Marc-Gaston de Lévis, 2nd Duke of Lévis (1764 – 15 February 1830), peer of France, was a French politician, aphorist, and soldier.
 At the French Revolution he was a deputy of the National Constituent Assembly.
 He published several books and was a member of the Académie française.

 Birth and origins

 Pierre Marc Gaston was born in Paris on 7 March 1764, the only son of Francis de Gaston and his wife Gabrielle Augustine Michel de Tharon.

 His father was then styled chevalier de Lévis and part of the cadet Ajac branch of the House of Lévis.
 He had retired from the French army at the end of the Seven Years' War (1756–1763) with the rank of lieutenant-général.
 He was appointed governor of Artois in 1765.
 In 1783 he would be made marshal of France and in 1785 created the 1st Duke of Lévis.

 His mother was a daughter of Gabriel Michel de Tharon, who was involved in the Nantes slave trade and director of the French East India Company 1749–1764.